New Inn, County Tipperary: New Inn Tennis Club

 New Inn's association with tennis goes back to the 1890s when Lena Rice of Marlhill House, New Inn came to the fore in the national tennis championships.
-In 1889 she was narrowly defeated in the final of the singles in Fitzwilliam Square in Dublin.
-She won the mixed doubles that same year, and the following year 1890 she achieved what no other Irish woman has achieved by winning the Wimbledon singles championship.
+In 1889, she was narrowly defeated in the final of the singles in Fitzwilliam Square in Dublin.
+She won the mixed doubles that same year, and the following year, 1890, she achieved what no other Irish woman has achieved by winning the Wimbledon singles championship.

-On 16 June 1991 the Lena Rice Trophy was presented to the club by Fr.
+On 16 June 1991, the Lena Rice Trophy was presented to the club by Fr.
 Meehan on his own behalf and on behalf of David Joe O’ Neill.
 Each year the club invites all local clubs to play for the honour of winning this trophy.

-An all weather surface was installed on both courts in February 2009.
+An all-weather surface was installed on both courts in February 2009.
 This was made possible by extensive fundraising by club members over several years and by grant aid from Tipperary County Council and National Lottery funding.

 Knockgraffon

 The parish of New Inn also includes Knockgraffon (Cnoc Rafann), a rural locality which is home to a ruined medieval church and graveyard.
-Knockgraffon was once a village in its own right, but the settlement was abandoned some time in the 18th century.
+Knockgraffon was once a village in its own right, but the settlement was abandoned sometime in the 18th century.
 Around 1610, the Irish historian Geoffrey Keating was appointed Parish Priest of Knockgraffon.
 Interesting features include a fine Motte, a church and a castle.
 The motte was built by the English of Leinster beside the River Suir when they were on a raid against Donal Mor O'Brien, King of Thomond, in 1192.
-It was given by the King to William de Braose, but later taken from him and granted to Philip of Worcester.
+It was given by the King to William de Braose but later taken from him and granted to Philip of Worcester.
 Nearby is a ruined 13th-century nave-and-chancel church with an east window inserted in the 15th century.
 A few hundred yards further away is a 16th-century tower built by the Butlers.

 Knockgraffon was the centre of the O'Sullivan clan's ancestral lands, until that family was displaced by the Normans in the early 13th century.
 In 1998, the Knockgraffon motte was purchased by an O'Sullivan (Gary Brian Sullivan of Statesboro, Georgia, US) from its Norman-Irish owner (Donal Keating of Cahir, Ireland).
 It is the first time that Knockgraffon has been back in O'Sullivan possession for nearly 800 years.
-Other townlands include: Ardneasa, Boytonrath, Chamberlainstown, Derryclooney, Garrandea, Garranlea, Lagganstown, Lough Kent, Masterstown, Marlhill, Outrath.
+Other townlands include: Ardneasa, Boytonrath, Chamberlainstown, Derryclooney, Garrandea, Garranlea, Lagganstown, Lough Kent, Masterstown, Marlhill, and Outrath.